Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Distillation Method

 where we have suppressed the spin and color structure.
 It could, for example, be a local $DD^*$ or a diquark-antidiquark operator.
 When computing two-point functions, we again collect the momentum projection and the Laplace modes into a tensor, which in this case has rank~4.
 For a local $DD^*$ operator, it is given by

 whereas for a diquark-antidiquark operator the color structure differs.
-The tensor network diagram of the corresponding two-point function in distillation is displayed in the bottom panel of Figure~\ref{fig:corr_in_distill}.
-In Figure~\ref{fig:corr_in_distill_and_pos_space_samp}, we visualize the order in which the propagators and the Laplace modes are contracted to first obtain the perambulators and $\Xi$.
+The tensor network diagram of the corresponding two-point function in distillation is displayed in the bottom panel of Fig.~\ref{fig:corr_in_distill}.
+In Fig.~\ref{fig:corr_in_distill_and_pos_space_samp}, we visualize the order in which the propagators and the Laplace modes are contracted to first obtain the perambulators and $\Xi$.